-Paper alternatives Where it is not possible for candidates to take an online test, there may be paper- based alternatives to the IBD Examinations.
-These must be taken in an independently supervised session, which the Institute of Brewing & Distilling will organise.
-Possible adjustments for where any paper examination is required might include: paper size (depending on text size) text/paper colour. -------------------- -- --
+ca te b E ta s Ir Where it is not possible for candidates to take an online est, there may be paper- based alternatives to the IBD Examinations.
+These must be aken in an independently supervised session, which the institute of Brewing & Distilling will organise.
+Possible adjustments for where any paper examination is required might include: paper size (depending on text size) text/paper colour. ------------------------------------- -- --